softwareQinc/qpp/INSTALL.md

 cmake --build build --target examples --parallel 8
 ```

-This will compile all benchmarks executables into `./build/examples`.
+This will compile all example executables into `./build/examples`.
 The
 `--parallel 8` flag instructs CMake to build in parallel using 8 threads,
 modify accordingly.